 Delivery Driver Job Description

-The U.S. Bureau of Labor Statistics (BLS) defines drivers of light or delivery services as those who drive a van or truck weighing less than 26,000 pounds (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) defines drivers of light or delivery services as those who drive a truck or van weighing less than 26,000 pounds.
 They work for a variety of businesses and deliver all types of goods and merchandise, from linens, uniforms and food to cash and furniture.
 Some drive an established route, while others drive to different locations every day.

 The most important duty of delivery drivers is to drive safely to their destination.
 Drivers are also often expected to help with the loading and unloading of their products, keep logs of their activities and make sure their vehicles are maintained in good working order.
 Package delivery service drivers and those whose job involves sales often have to accept payment for services and handle other paperwork related to the delivery.
 Some may be responsible for obtaining new customers along a delivery route.

-The position requires good eyesight, hearing and good physical condition.
-Because delivery drivers often deal with customers, employers look for applicants with initiative who are neat, well-spoken, courteous and work well with little supervision.
+The position requires good eyesight, hearing and physical condition.
+Because delivery drivers often deal with customers, employers look for applicants with initiative, who are neat, well spoken, courteous and work well with little supervision.
 A satisfactory driving record is usually required.